usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _HUMAN ERROR CLUB_, by HUMAN ERROR CLUB
+- _2000: In Search Of The Endless Sky_, by Fleshwater
+- _Sysivalo_, by Ø, Mika Vainio
 - _General Patterns_, by Mammo
 - _Pink_, by Boris
 - _Heavy Rocks (2011)_, by Boris